Novo Nordisk: Financial Fortress or One-Trick?

 Conclusion: Focus on the Fortress, Not the Noise

 Novo Nordisk is a century-old institution that has successfully pivoted into the most lucrative pharmaceutical market of our time.
-Between their 30% control of the insulin market and their multi-billion dollar bet on oral drug technology, they are far from a "one-trick" wonder.
+Between their 30% control of the insulin market and their multi-billion dollar bet on oral drug technology, they are far from a one-trick wonder.
 They are a fortress.

 Frequently Asked Questions (FAQs)